 In Arlington, the creative economy has significant impact in both for-profit and non-profit realms.
 In its most recent Arts and Economic Prosperity report, Americans for the Arts calculated Arlington’s direct economic impact of the non-profit arts alone at more than $97 million.

-Programs that foster a creative community have come out of a great array of partnerships with businesses, higher education and professional organizations.The ADClub of DC, Carousel30, AIGA, TechShop, Arlington Community Federal Credit Union, Columbia Pike Artists Studios, APAH and CPRO are some of the leaders putting creativity on par with innovation.
+Programs that foster a creative sector have come out of a great array of partnerships with businesses, higher education and professional organizations.The ADClub of DC, YES&, Fors Marsh, Virginia Tech Research Center, Arlington Community Federal Credit Union, Columbia Pike Artists Studios, APAH and CPRO are some of the leaders putting creativity on par with innovation.

 In an extraordinary tribute to high school seniors, Arlington photographer Matt Mendelsohn created a portrait essay of the graduating class of Yorktown High School.

 On Saturday, June 13, from 6:00 a.m. – 10:00 p.m., this collection of images was projected on the large lobby screen at JBG SMITH Central Place Tower at 1201 Wilson Boulevard in Arlington and visible from a distance.

 "The COVID-19 crisis completely upended the region, interrupting our daily lives and the landmark occasions that so many of our neighbors were looking forward to celebrating as spring and summer approached," said Andy Vanhorn, JBG SMITH Executive Vice President.
 "As a longtime investor and partner in Arlington County, JBG SMITH was excited for the opportunity to recognize the accomplishments of the Yorktown senior class."

 While government and public health officials continue to publish up to date information to keep everyone safe, the Virginia Commission for the Arts has created a roster of resources for creative organizations and individuals.